 But first: the packing list.
 Bringing the right clothes and equipment really can make the trip — “Be Prepared” is the Scouts BSA motto for a reason, after all.
 Make sure your kids get the most out of their camp by using this list as your ultimate packing guide:

 - Clothes: We’re used to irregular weather in Montana, so Scouts should be prepared for all possibilities, including warm, dry layers for the night; rain gear in case it gets a little wet; and a hat and sunglasses to prevent sunburn and to shield the eyes.
-Don’t forget your swimsuit either — chances are your summer camp will involve some swimming or water sports!

 - Backpack/Daypack: Something large enough to fit all of your supplies, in addition to a smaller, daypack for adventures away from campgrounds.